canaryhealth/pyramid_pagination/doc/manual.rst

 ===============

-When specifying options to the paginator `decoder` attribute, it can either be a `pyramid_paginate.Decoder` subclass instance or a set of parameters that will be passed on directly to the current decoder's `.extend()` method.
+When specifying options to the paginator `decoder` attribute, it can either be a `pyramid_pagination.Decoder` subclass instance or a set of parameters that will be passed on directly to the current decoder's `.extend()` method.
 The decoder supports the following options: